Skip to main content

 How Do Hormonal Imbalances Affect Standard Lab Results?

 Hormonal imbalances are the invisible architects of many of the changes seen in standard lab work.
-The is so deeply integrated with the body’s metabolic and cellular machinery that a disruption in one area inevitably creates ripples in others.
+The endocrine system is so deeply integrated with the body’s metabolic and cellular machinery that a disruption in one area inevitably creates ripples in others.
 Understanding these connections is key to interpreting lab results from a systems-level perspective.

 A physician might see a high cholesterol reading on a lipid panel and immediately consider a statin.
 A clinician trained in functional endocrinology sees the same result and asks, “Why is the cholesterol elevated?”
 The answer very often lies in the hormonal control systems.

-One of the most classic examples is the relationship between and cholesterol levels.
+One of the most classic examples is the relationship between thyroid function and cholesterol levels.
 Thyroid hormones, particularly T3, are critical for regulating the metabolism of lipids.
 When thyroid function is low (hypothyroidism), even at a subclinical level, the body’s ability to clear LDL cholesterol from the blood is reduced.

 Similarly, chronic stress and the resulting high cortisol levels can contribute to insulin resistance, which in turn can lead to elevated triglycerides and glucose levels on a CMP.
 The standard panel flags the metabolic dysregulation, but the hormonal panel points to the HPA (Hypothalamic-Pituitary-Adrenal) axis as the source of the issue.